Federal Hate Crimes Defense Attorneys

 While individual state laws define hate crimes in different ways, Congress has defined a hate crime as a “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, ethnic origin or sexual orientation.”
 Federal hate crime laws can differ from state laws in that they require the government to prove beyond a reasonable doubt that a particular act was motivated by a certain belief against a particular group.
 Consequently, there are ways in which an experienced criminal defense attorney can defend against hate crime allegations.

 If you have been accused of any type of hate crime, you should retain legal counsel as soon as possible.
-To schedule a free consultation with a federal hate crimes defense attorneys, call Duffy Law, LLC today at 203-946-2000.
+To schedule a consultation with a federal hate crimes defense attorneys, call Duffy Law, LLC today at 203-946-2000.

 Hate crimes can take many forms